Gamow-Teller Strength distributions in $^{76}\textrm{Ge}$, $^{76,82}\textrm{Se}$, and $^{90,92}\textrm{Zr}$ by the Deformed Proton-neutron QRPA: Abstract

 \section{Abstract}

-We developed the deformed quasi-particle random phase approximation (DQRPA) to describe various properties of deformed nuclei and applied to the evaluation of the Gamow-Teller (GT) transition strength distributions whose experimental data can be extracted from the charge exchange reactions (CEXR).
-Our calculations started with the single-particle states calculated by the deformed axially symmetric Woods-Saxon potential.
-Pairing correlations of nucleons, neutron-neutron and proton-proton as well as neutron-proton pairing correlations, are explicitly taken into account at the deformed Bardeen Cooper Schriffer (BCS) theory leading to the quasi-particle concept.
-The ground state correlations and the two-particle and two-hole mixing states are included in the deformed QRPA.
-In this work, we use a realistic two-body interaction given by the Brueckner G-matrix based on the Bonn potential to reduce the ambiguity on the nucleon-nucleon interactions inside nuclei.
-We applied our formalism to the GT transition strengths for $^{76}$Ge, $^{82}$Se, $^{90}\textrm{Zr}$, and $^{92}\textrm{Zr}$, and compared to available experimental data.
-Our results are tested to the Ikeda sum rule, which is usually thought to be satisfied more or less even under the one-body current approximation without introducing the quenching factor, if high-lying excited states are properly taken into account as done in the present approach.
-The GT strength distributions turn out to be sensitive on the deformation parameter.
-We suggest most probable deformation parameters for the nuclei by adjusting GT strength distributions to the experimental data.
-In particular, many high-lying GT excited states beyond one nucleon threshold are confirmed in most of the GT strength of the nuclei considered in this work.
+We developed the deformed proton-neutron quasiparticle random phase approximation (QRPA) and applied to the evaluation of the Gamow-Teller (GT) transition strength distributions including high-lying excited states, which data becomes recently available beyond one or two nucleon threshold by charge exchange reactions using hundreds of MeV projectiles.
+Our calculations started with single-particle states calculated by a deformed axially symmetric Woods-Saxon potential.
+Neutron-neutron and proton-proton pairing correlations are explicitly taken into account at the deformed Bardeen Cooper Schriffer theory.
+Ground state correlations, and two-particle and two-hole mixing states are included in the deformed QRPA.
+In this work, we use a realistic two-body interaction given by the Brueckner $G$-matrix based on the CD Bonn potential to reduce the ambiguity on the nucleon-nucleon interactions inside nuclei.
+We applied our formalism to the GT transition strengths for $^{76}$Ge, $^{76,82}$Se, and $^{90,92}\textrm{Zr}$, and compared to available experimental data.
+The GT strength distributions were sensitive on the deformation parameter as well as its sign, {\it i.e.}, oblate or prolate.
+The Ikeda sum rule, which is usually thought to be satisfied under the one-body current approximation irrespective of nucleon models, is used to test our numerical calculations and shown to be satisfied without introducing the quenching factor, if high-lying GT excited states are properly taken into account.
+Most of the GT strength distributions of the nuclei considered in this work turn out to have the high-lying GT excited states beyond one nucleon threshold, which are shown to be consistent with available experimental data.

 {\textbf{23.40.Hc, 21.60.Jz, 26.50.+x} }